temetvince/alaankwa/README.md

 ### M3/SWM3 specific
 * NAVIGATION COMPUTER MK II (Disabled by Default)
     * Allows Workers to use jump beacons during their job search
-    * Significant performance impact to Worker job calculcation speed
+    * Significant performance impact to Worker job calculation speed
         * Don't use with more than 10-20 jump beacons
 * Outposts show themselves as a candidate for export or import jobs
     * This is helpful for making generic templates that include the sanctuary where you are creating the template